HacktheTime/HypeNotify/README.md

 While this Project is under work this is a first licensing version, HOWEVER It is quite likely that it will change in the future.

 This project is provided on an as is basis with no warranties or anything.
 I am not responsible for any damage or anything that happens with this project.
 You are using this project at your own risk.

+### Contributing
+Contributions are welcome!

+Setup Tips:

+if you are like me and use multiple devices to work on this Project I recommend copying your ~/.android/debug.keystore from the devices you used first. otherwise you can only update the app from that device (or have to reinstall it → all data bye bye).